 Luisiana Meléndez was appointed to the Chicago Board of Education by Mayor Lori Lightfoot and began serving on June 26, 2019.

-Dr. Melendez is an Associate Clinical Professor at Erikson Institute and director of the Institute’s Bilingual/ESL Certificate Program.
+Dr. Meléndez is a Clinical Professor at Erikson Institute and director of the Institute’s Bilingual/ESL Program.
 She received her BA in Psychology in her native Dominican Republic and a master’s in early childhood education and doctorate in child development from Loyola University Chicago/Erikson Institute.
-Before working in higher education, Dr. Meléndez worked for close to two decades as an early childhood and elementary teacher in the Dominican Republic and in the U.S.
+Before joining the faculty at Erikson, Dr. Meléndez worked for close to two decades as an early childhood and elementary teacher in the Dominican Republic and in the U.S.